freyacodes/blog/docs/new-wayland-compositor-idea.md

 ### How to resolve the dependencies

-This is obviously a very complicated dependency graph between 3 pieces of software.
+This is a very complicated dependency graph between 3 pieces of software.
 Here is how they will interact together:

 * The core loads the bridge (with or without config attached) and invokes a single function with `dlsym()`.
 This call to dlsym will return a struct with function references so that the core can invoke the bridge.
 * The `dlsym()` call will be used on a fixed entry point in the bridge, using a header provided by the core.
 This prevents circular header dependency.
 * I believe that the bridge can depend on the headers of the core.
 It is usually not a problem to import C headers in K/N.
 * The bridge can either be compiled as a shared object to be loaded directly by the core or as a klib to be linked by the config.
 * The config can use a singleton to make the bridge aware of its presence.
-If K/N has support for reflection, this can probably be done in a more elegant manner.
+If K/N has support for reflection, this can probably be done more elegantly.